Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 <a href="http://www.tec.wzw.tum.de/pflanztech/englisch/index.html">Department of Bio Resources and Land Use Technology - Crop Production Engineering</a>
 where all members can learn:
 	- <b>XML</b> design and definition of <b>ISO 11783 Virtual Terminal</b> mask pools
-	- possibilities to create flexible mask definitions which can be automatically adopted by the ISO<i><sub>AgLib</sub></i> to the properties of the connected terminal:
+	- possibilities to create flexible mask definitions which can be automatically adapted by the ISO<i><sub>AgLib</sub></i> to the properties of the connected terminal:
 		- multi-language string handling
 		- scaling to screen size
 		- selection of available font size that is corresponding to the scaling factor of the complete layout